 Content Quality vs Traffic

 Many high-traffic pages rank through backlinks and domain authority, not content quality.
+Consider a large media site with thousands of thin articles — each might get traffic from social media and brand recognition, but the content itself is 300 words of fluff around an ad-heavy layout.
 AI engines evaluate content directly — if the writing is vague, promotional, or poorly structured, it won’t be cited regardless of traffic.

 Crawl Blocking